Graphical User Interface Testing: Squish GUI Tester

 Insert the test case verification.
 For example:

-• Verify that the first address is now the new address we have added
+• Verify that the first address is now the new one we have added

-In this case, the verification is of type Object Property.
-Squish displays the objects of the application.
+In this case, the verification is of the Object Property type.
+Squish displays the application objects.

-We select the appropriate item, its property and expected value (Doe).
+We select the appropriate item, its property, and the expected value (Doe).

-As a result of this process, a script in the chosen language is generated and can be executed.
-This is the executable of the test case.
+As a result of this process, a script is generated in the chosen language that can be executed.
+This is the test case executable.

-When executed, Squish will trigger the sequence of events entered and perform the test case verification, obtaining the result (success or failure).
+When executed, Squish will activate the entered event sequence and perform the test case verification, obtaining the result (success or failure).

-The test case can be run from Squish IDE or Squish Command Line.
-It can also be run via Jenkins or Hudson.
+The test case can be executed from Squish IDE or from Squish Command Line.
+It can also be executed using Jenkins or Hudson.

 Local or remote execution of Test Cases